aukik/flowbite-svelte-admin-dashboard/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for Flowbite Svelte Admin Dashboard.
+We use GitHub Issues as the official bug tracker for Octobrain Admin Dashboard.
 Here are some advices for our users that want to report an issue:

 1. Make sure that you are using the latest version of Flowbite Admin Dashboard.
 Check the CHANGELOG from your dashboard on the [GitHub releases page](https://github.com/themesberg/flowbite-svelte-admin-dashboard/releases).
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.